What’s an Additional Interest vs. an Additional Insured?

 Let’s take a closer look at how this works:

-If you’re a landscaper who hired a contractor to remodel a client’s porch, they could accidentally leave out their tools, leading the client to injure themself.
-If you’ve asked to be added to their general liability insurance policy, you won’t have to rely on your own business insurance alone to cover the legal costs and damages in the event you are included in a lawsuit against the remodeller.
+If you’re a landscaper who hired a contractor to remodel a client’s porch, they could accidentally leave out their tools, which the client trips over and becomes injured.
+If you’ve asked to be added to their general liability insurance policy, you won’t have to rely on your own business insurance alone to cover the legal defense and damages in the event you are named in a lawsuit against the remodeler.

 When you contractually require subcontractors to add you to their insurance policies, you lower the chance that you’ll be 100% responsible for the payments related to a claim that stems from the work they’re doing for you.

-When you’re listed as an Additional Insured, their policy might help to cover the bulk of the legal costs and damages that result from litigation as well as arrange your legal defense and claims settlement.
+When you’re listed as an Additional Insured, their policy might help to cover the bulk of the damages that result from litigation as well as arrange your legal defense and claims settlement.

 Commercial property insurance can provide coverage for loss of use and damage to your place of business, as well as the equipment inside it.